ChristianGrete/sequential-promise-executor/README.md

 ### Usage

-Just import it as an ES2015 module and create an instance:
+Just import it as an ES2015 module and create an instance to get started:
 ```js
 import {
   SequentialPromiseProcessor